 According to Addisu Arega Kitessa, the Oromia regional state communication bureau head, the three people were killed “in a violence in the city of Nekemte” and “properties belonging to private individuals and the government were damaged”.
 Addisu gave no further explanation on the cause of the violence other than saying the regional government would work with the people to bring to justice individuals who perpetrated the violence.

-The incident came amidst increasing death toll witnessed on separate occasions in the last three weeks in Oromia regional state.
+The violent killing came amidst increasing death toll witnessed on separate occasions in the last three weeks in Oromia regional state.
 On October 26, at least ten people were killed and 20 more wounded in a fresh round of protest that started on Tuesday October 24 in Ambo city, 125 km west of Addis Abeba and one of the epicenters of the 2014-2016 Oromo protests.
 And on the weekend of Oct.
 22 in a violence that followed a peaceful protest at least 20 people were killed in Buno Bedelle zone, three different woredas (smaller administrative unites) of the Oromia regional state in western Ethiopia.

 Eight more people were killed during this past weekend and several houses were burned in clashes between residents of Benishagul Gumuz regional state, about 403km from the capital Addis Abeba, in Kemashe Zone, Lojiganfoy woreda, in Western Ethiopia, according to Negussu Tilahun of the Amhara regional state communication bureau head.
 Several others were hospitalized in Nekemte Hospital, the same city of today’s incident.Although Nigussu mentained that the violence was caused due to personal animosity between two individuals, residents interviewed by the BBC Amharic say they were often threatened due to their identity.